maskegger/guide/index.md

 1. Rename the copy of your **analysis/** folder to something more descriptive, and zip it.

 Checking numbers can be difficult and tedious.
 Include lots of asserts in your code when writing up your results to reduce errors.
-(See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/MyProject/analysis/scripts/4_make_tables_figures.do).
+(See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).

 # Stata coding tips
 -----------

-Use forward slashes for pathnames (**$DROPBOX/project** not **$DROPBOX\project**).
+Use forward slashes for pathnames (`$DROPBOX/project` not `$DROPBOX\project`).
 Backslashes are an escape character in Stata and can cause issues depending on what operating system you are running.
 Using forward slashes ensures cross-platform compatibility.

 Never use hard-coded paths like **C:/Users/jreif/Dropbox/MyProject**.
-All pathnames should reference a global variable defined either in your Stata profile or in your master script, **0_run_all.do**.
+All pathnames should reference a global variable defined either in your Stata profile or in your [master script](https://github.com/reifjulian/my-project/blob/master/analysis/run.do).
 I should be able to run your entire analysis from my personal computer without having to edit any of your scripts.
 (With the exception of maybe having to define a global variable.)

 Include `set varabbrev off` in your Stata profile.
 Most professional Stata programmers I know do this in order to avoid unexpected behaviors such as [this](https://www.ifs.org.uk/docs/stata_gotchasJan2014.pdf).